dambach/persPage2020/content/authors/admin/_index.md

 ---
 # Display name
-title: Damien Bachasson, PhD, HDR
+title: Damien Bachasson, PT, PhD
 # name_pronunciation: Wu En da

 # Is this the primary user of the site?